Source-Digital/sourcesync-android/README.md

 1. Transcripts.
 2. Descriptions of what's on screen.
 3. Mood and sentiment data.
-4. Categories contained within the moment including advertizing (IAB v1, v2 and v3 supported), nouns and moure.
+4. Categories contained within the moment including advertizing (IAB v1, v2 and v3 supported), nouns and more.
-5. Keywords contained within the moment, including people, places, things, goals, scores, underdogs, and more.
+5. Keywords contained within the moment, including people, places, things, goals, scores, underdogs, etc.
-6. Entities within content, including Wikipedia IDs, Google Knolwedge Graph IDs, IMDB IDs and more.
+6. Entities within content, including Wikipedia IDs, Google Knolwedge Graph IDs, IMDB IDs, etc.

 The Android SDK is a native implementation that enables SourceSync within your app.
 It allows synchronized overlay content to be displayed on top of video content.
 The system supports multiple overlay positions with independent content streams, making it possible to show different content at different positions simultaneously.

+*The Android SDK has been tested to work for both Java and Kotlin.*

 ## Installation